GitHub Sensor User Guide

 Prerequisites

-Network connectivity from the sensor machine to the GitHub server.
+Ensure HTTPS network connectivity from AgileSec platform or remote execution machine to the GitHub server.

 GitHub REST API must be accessible.